Apply for Italian Citizenship by Descent

 Qualifying for Italian Citizenship by Descent

-To prove that you inherited a claim to citizenship through descent, you must show that citizenship was passed down to you from an Italian-born ancestor.
+To prove that you inherited a claim to Citizenship through descent, you must show that your Italian great-grandparent (or grandparent) passed down Citizenship to you from an Italian-born ancestor.

 - The dates of birth of each relative in a direct line from you to your Italian ancestor (you’re not required to provide the precise dates, but you should know the year)